 Attrition in astronomy.
 In astronomy, we examined women's transitions between earning bachelor's degrees, entering graduate school, and doctoral completion.
 As with physics, most students did not take a break or took a one-year break between their undergraduate and graduate education.
 In the 2016-17 academic year, women earned 33% of astronomy bachelor's degrees, and in the Fall of 2017, 40% of first-year astronomy doctoral students were women.
-It is possible that a greater percentage of students entering astronomy graduate students earn a bachelor's degree outside astronomy.
+It is possible that a greater percentage of students entering astronomy doctoral programs are women, but this comparison is not exact because most astronomy graduate students earn a bachelor's degree outside astronomy.
 Based on our 2015-16 Follow-up Survey of Astronomy PhDs, around 60% of women in astronomy graduate programs received their bachelor's degree in other STEM majors.
 Therefore, comparisons made between the percent of bachelor's recipients and graduate students in astronomy should be interpreted with caution.